INFO

 Save and restore script setup

 Current parameter settings and image file lists loaded into light and calibrate image pages can be saved to a setup file.
 That file can later be restored back to AutoIntegrate.
 Saved file keeps checked/unchecked status for files.
 The file must have a .json extension.
-Loading the setup from a Json file works in all file dialogs but there is also a separate button for it in the GUI.

 File paths that are in a subdirectory of the setup file are saved as relative paths.
 This makes it possible to move or share setup and images files and it still works in a new location.
 Relative paths are automatically restored as full paths.

 Setup file saves only those parameters that have a non-default value.
 It is good to note that other parameters settings are not changed when restoring the setup.
-Also window prefix and output directory are saved to a setup file.
+There is an option Reset on setup load to use only those settings that are loaded from the setup file.
+Other parameters are reset to default values.

 When available the setup Json file includes ssweight values for files.